fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Monday
-- Video: Background for next chapters
+- Video: Background and points of emphasis for next chapters

 {% include alert.html class='danger' title='Lecture quiz' text="
+You'll find this in Learn as always.
 "%}